How and When to Introduce a Baby Pacifier So They Can Self-Soothe

-Pacifiers are tools that provide great comfort between feedings for both baby and parents.
-These suckable security blankets not only help with sleep and fussiness but also help in preventing Sudden Infant Death Syndrome.
+Baby pacifiers and newborn pacifiers provide babies comfort between feedings.
+These suckable security blankets not only help with sleep and fussiness but newborn pacifiers can also help in preventing Sudden Infant Death Syndrome.
 The baby uses a pacifier to self-soothe and parents get to relax with a self-soothed baby.
-It’s simple and it works.
-But that doesn’t mean there aren’t any downsides to binky.
-Dental damage can be a real concern so doctors advocate a careful — albeit fairly uncomplicated — approach.
+It’s simple to understand how and when to introduce a baby pacifier.

-“There is no magic to introducing the pacifier,” says pediatrician Dr. Karen Breach of the Carolinas HealthCare System.
-“Just give it to them.
-Babies will suck whatever you put in their mouths, so you just give it to them when they seem to be fussy and they don’t need anything else — hey don’t seem hungry and their diapers are clean — just give it to them.”
+And once you’re ready, “just give it to them,” says Breach.
+“Babies will suck whatever you put in their mouths, so you just give it to them when they seem to be fussy and they don’t need anything else — they don’t seem hungry and their diapers are clean — just give it to them.”

 Beyond simple comfort and satisfying instincts, pacifiers (or any other oral apparatus or digit children choose) serve myriad purposes, among them quelling often misguided (though well-intentioned) parental instincts.
 When a baby cries, parents generally think that she or he is either soiled or hungry.
 The instinct, then, is to immediately present a breast or bottle.
 That can lead to overfeeding, Breach says, which results in discomfort, dreaded diaper blowouts, and also establishes an early path to childhood obesity.

-How to Introduce a Baby to a Pacifier
+How to Introduce a Baby Pacifier

 - Wait until a consistent feeding pattern has been established so as not to derail breastfeeding.